What is the Child Tax Credit and who is entitled to it?

 Eligibility:

-- A minimum monthly income of at least half the minimum wage, for self-employed workers the minimum annual income is six times the minimum wage.
+- Minimum monthly income of at least half the minimum wage (for 2025 this is CZK 10,400 per month), for self-employed persons the minimum annual income is six times the minimum wage (for 2025 this is CZK 124,800).

-- Meeting the conditions for claiming the child allowance.
+- Meeting the conditions for claiming the child tax credit.

-The tax bonus is not available to the long-term unemployed, persons in receipt of a retirement pension, persons whose income is derived only from rent or capital assets.
+The tax bonus is not available to the long-term unemployed, persons receiving a retirement pension, persons whose income is derived only from rent or capital assets.

 What does this look like in practice?

 For divorced parents, only the parent who has sole custody of the child claims.
-In the case of alternate care, one parent can claim the first half of the year and the other half of the year.
-Model example: the Procházkas are divorced and have alternate care of their daughter.
+In the case of alternate custody, you can claim the allowance pro rata – e.g. one parent claims the allowance for the first half of the year and the other parent for the second half.
+Model example.
 They have agreed that the father will claim the discount for the first half of the year and the mother for the second half.
 Each of them must sign a “child discount affidavit” to comply with the law.

 Mrs Little has three children, one of whom is disabled.
-As the discount for children with a PWD/P card is doubled, Mrs. Malá can claim the higher child tax credit.
+As the discount on children with a PWD/P card is doubled, Mrs. Malá can claim the higher child tax credit.

 When claiming the child tax credit, it is often a common mistake for both parents to claim the benefit.
 This can lead to them having to make up the difference in tax and even risk penalties.
 Complications can also arise if you do not submit an affidavit of non-application of the child tax credit or any other necessary document on time.

 Once the month comes when the child stops or starts qualifying for your child tax credit, you can still claim the child tax credit.
-This is because the law says that it can be claimed for any calendar month in which the child qualified for at least part of the month.
+This is because the law says that it can be claimed for each calendar month in which the child qualified at the beginning of that month.
 So if your child is born at the end of the month, you can still claim the allowance for that month.

 Summary